Logo Universität Bayreuth

 Against this backdrop, the University of Bayreuth has launched a broad-based Scicomm initiative to raise even more awareness for this topic.
 This is certainly best achieved through comprehensive information and the willingness of everyone to get involved.
 And because as many members of the university as possible need to be informed, the UBT has put together a training programme that provides information on the most important aspects of this challenging topic.

 Good to know: The UBT offers the training programmes without any financial contribution.
 However, so that as many researchers and students as possible can benefit from these training programmes, we would like to point out that, in the interests of equal opportunities, you should not register for several basic seminars, but only for one.
 Thank you for your understanding.
 Below is an initial overview of the first seminars and workshops that will be offered from autumn 2024.
+We would like to point out that the following seminars and training courses on the subject of science communication can only be used by members of the University of Bayreuth.

 Training seminars on the topic of Science Communication